On the relation between the subadditivity cone and the quantum entropy cone: Introduction

-In order to fully understand the structure of the set of all PMIs, one needs to understand the combinatorics of the instances of subadditivity.
-However, in this work we will merely assume that this combinatorial structure, or at least some of its general properties, is known, and we aim at characterizing the subset of PMIs which are allowed by strong subadditivity.
-As we will explain, our strategy is not to impose strong subadditivity directly as an additional restriction on PMIs, since in that case one cannot avoid introducing additional irrelevant structure.
-Instead, we will consider a different constraint, which is weaker than strong subadditivity but has the advantage of being formulated solely in terms of subadditivity.
-This constraint on the form of a PMI, which we will call \textit{Klein's condition} (KC), arises from the fact that the factorization of a density matrix is not only a sufficient condition for the saturation of subadditivity, but also a necessary one.
+To explicitly construct the set of PMIs which are allowed by SSA, one way to proceed would be to slice the SAC with all instances of SSA, and then determine the PMIs of the faces of the resulting cone \cite{Hernandez-Cuenca:2019jpv}.
+This procedure however is highly inefficient, since many faces would correspond to the same PMIs.
+Therefore, as we will explain in detail, to characterize the set of PMIs which are allowed by SSA, we will consider a different constraint, which is weaker than SSA but has the advantage of being formulated solely in terms of SA.
+This constraint on the form of a PMI, which we will call \textit{Klein's condition} (KC), arises from the fact that the factorization of a density matrix is not only a sufficient condition for the saturation of SA, but also a necessary one.

 Physically, KC states that any subsystems of independent systems remain independent.
-Since this is a constraint solely on the form of a collection of subadditivity inequalities, we can impose it on the set of realizable PMIs without having to introduce new entropy inequalities.
-More specifically, KC will be phrased in terms of \textit{down-sets} in a certain partially ordered set of instances of mutual information.
-This formulation will allow us to show that the set of PMIs compatible with KC has the structure of a lattice.
-We then construct this lattice explicitly for $\N \leq 4$, and use this construction to prove a series of results about the structure of this lattice for an arbitrary number of parties.
+Since this is a constraint solely on the form of a collection of SA inequalities, we can impose it on the set of PMIs without having to introduce new entropy inequalities.
+More specifically, KC will be phrased in terms of \textit{down-sets} in a certain partially ordered set of instances of mutual information, and it can be thought of as a \textit{combinatorial} constraint on the \textit{lattice of faces} of the SAC.
+This formulation will allow us to show that the set of PMIs compatible with KC has the structure of a lattice, and by constructing this lattice explicitly for $\N \leq 4$, we prove a series of results about the structure of this lattice for an arbitrary number of parties.
+The usefulness of this formulation will be most evident in the proof of a theorem that identifies, for any number of parties, a specific face of the SAC which contains all the extreme rays that can possibly be realized by quantum states.
+Since this face is lower dimensional, this result dramatically simplifies the explicit computation of these extreme rays \cite{He:2022wip}.